repl-electric/live-coding-space/README.md

 ## Open Music

+In the theme of open spaces, the musical source code is open for all to look at and learn from.
 Bringing the culture of open source code to music.
-All the performance source code is there for anyone to look at and learn from.

 ## Performances: